No3371/obsidian-regex-pipeline/README.md

 "SEARCH"->""
 :: Any "SEARCH" becomes ""
 ```
-In this case, whatever REPLACE is, the plugin treat it as "".
+Basically this is how we remove matched content.

 #### Indexing
-Rulesets must be saved in `.obsidian/regex-rulesets/`, and have to be included in the `index.txt`, one file per line.
-The order also decides the displaying order in-app.
+Rulesets must be saved in `.obsidian/regex-rulesets/`, and must be included in the `index.txt`, one file per line.
+The order of the lines determines the displaying order of the rulesets in the menu.

 #### Applying Rulesets
-Press the sidebar button of this plugin to show the rulesets menu, select your ruleset then it'll apply.
+Press the sidebar button of this plugin to show the rulesets menu, select your ruleset, and it'll be applied.

-The menu is a command so you can also bind it to a shortcut.
+The menu is available as a command so you can also bind it to a shortcut.

-**Note**: The plugin support applying rules to selection only, if anything is selected, only selection is modified!
+**Note**: The plugin support applying rules to selection, if anything is selected, only selection is modified!

 ## Examples